Skip to main content

 26 week MG-ADL improvement with ULTOMIRIS was twice as great as placebo

-CHAMPION-MG STUDY LIMITATIONS: Data shown are least-squares means and 95% confidence intervals (CIs), using a mixed model for repeated measures; 95% CIs were not adjusted for multiplicity.1,3
+CHAMPION-MG STUDY LIMITATIONS: Data shown are least-squares means and 95% Cls, using a mixed model for repeated measures; 95% CIs were not adjusted for multiplicity.1,3

 Time to response was part of the planned efficacy analysis, but the primary endpoint was at Week 26.
 Therefore, results should be interpreted with caution.